jbnicolai/grunt-rev-json/README.md

       encoding: 'base64',
       // use url safe base64, only works when encoding is base64
       urlSafe: true,
-      // prefix length of encoded digest
+      // prefix length of encoded digest, pass 0 or -1 to use complete digest
       length: 8
     },
     your_target: {